dmhacker/rg-bots/README.md

 You can find them in use on [my profile](http://robotgame.net/user/8867).

-These bots have been tested with the default rgkit simulator on my computer that pits chosen bots against each other.
+These bots have been tested with the default rgkit simulator.

 --------------------------------------------------------------------------------------------------------------------------